Bird anatomy: Skeletal system

-External anatomy (topography) of a typical bird:

 Birds have many bones that are hollow (pneumatized) with criss-crossing struts or trusses for structural strength.
 The number of hollow bones varies among species, though large gliding and soaring birds tend to have the most.
 Respiratory air sacs often form air pockets within the semi-hollow bones of the bird's skeleton.
 The bones of diving birds are often less hollow than those of non-diving species.
 Penguins, loons, puffins, and kiwis are without pneumatized bones entirely.
 Flightless birds, such as ostriches and emus, have pneumatized femurs and, in the case of the emu, pneumatized cervical vertebrae.

 In most birds, non-pneumatized bones are filled with bone marrow.

 Axial skeleton

 The bird skeleton is highly adapted for flight.
 It is extremely lightweight but strong enough to withstand the stresses of taking off, flying, and landing.
 One key adaptation is the fusing of bones into single ossifications, such as the pygostyle.
 Because of this, birds usually have a smaller number of bones than other terrestrial vertebrates.
 Birds also lack teeth or even a true jaw and instead have a beak, which is far more lightweight.
 The beaks of many baby birds have a projection called an egg tooth, which facilitates their exit from the amniotic egg.
 It falls off once the egg has been penetrated.